 Sticking to your psoriasis treatment plan is the best way to manage your condition, avoid flare-ups, and support your overall wellness.
-Sticking with treatment can be particularly tricky for people with psoriasis — an estimated 40 percent of people with psoriasis don’t follow their treatment plans as prescribed.
+Sticking with treatment can be particularly tricky for people with psoriasis.
+About 40 percent of people with psoriasis don’t follow their treatment plans as prescribed.

 Adhering to your treatment plan means using your treatment exactly as prescribed by your doctor.
 That includes using the treatments as often as directed, for the amount of time directed, and not letting time lapse between prescription refills.